justvanrossum/fontgoggles/docsSource/index.md

 in that case show an arbitrary position, and the numeric field will be empty as a sign there is not a single possible value.

-The _Options_ panel has three sliders that affect the display of the
+The _Options_ panel has three sliders and a checkbox that affect the display of the text:
-text:

 - The _Relative Size_ slider controls the relative size of the text in comparison to the box in which is is displayed.
 A value of 100 scales